-- Always check the blood glucose prior to exercise. - The maintenance of blood glucose level during exercise is very important for the provision of energy to muscles and for normal brain function.
+- Always check the blood glucose before exercise. - The maintenance of blood glucose level during exercise is very important for the provision of energy to muscles and for normal brain function.
 Carbohydrates are the predominant energy source utilized during high-intensity exercise.
-Thus you may need to eat carbohydrates before, during or after the exercise depending on the type and duration of activity. - Reducing the insulin dose given prior to exercise reduces the risk for hypoglycaemia and the need for carbohydrates. - Consumption of extra carbohydrates You generally need to consume extra carbohydrates prior to, during, and after exercise activity that lasts more than 60 minutes.
-The quantity and timing of the extra doses of carbohydrates depend on many factors, including the intensity and duration of the exercise.
+Thus you may need to eat carbohydrates before, during or after the exercise depending on the type and duration of activity. - Reducing the insulin dose given prior to exercise reduces the risk for hypoglycaemia and the need for carbohydrates.